WRITE A REVIEW

 1 of 1 people found this helpful.

 on 10/18/2009 10:48:00 PM

 I got this for $5.
 I bought two of them, one for backup since it was so cheap.
 I LOVE it!!!
 It's very soft, and it comes with a leather case, though it was hard to store in my makeup case and go-to makeup bag.

-I was so surprised when i saw that this was very cheap for 12.00, it was soft, and it came in a leather case!
+I was looking for a Kabuki brush and i was thinking about getting a highend kabuki brush but when i saw this one i just had to get it!I was so surprised when i saw that this was very cheap for 12.00, it was soft, and it came in a leather case!
 I just had to get it and try it!
 I am so happy with my purchase.
 It does the job well and it looks very highend!
 I am glad i got it instead of buying an expensive highend kabuki brush!

 I got the regular sized kabuki (that comes with the little leather case) at K-Mart for $14.99- what a great deal!
 It retails for $40 on the Posh website.
 I am in *love* with this brush.
 After putting off buying the MAC 182 I was lucky enough to score this brush for a fraction of the price of the 182.
 It is super soft and dense and applies powder, mineral makeup, bronzer, etc. fabulously.
 I have had a few hairs come out (like maybe 3), but I have used and cleaned this brush many, many times.
 After playing with the 182 at MAC on several occasions, I think I am liking my Posh brush better!
 To me, it seems fuller (haven't brought the brush in to MAC to compare so don't quote me lol) and even just a tad softer.
 Overall, I am VERY pleased with this kabuki and plan on scouring K-Marts for as many Posh brushes as I can find.
 Also- I have heard some Krogers get Posh brushes.
 A+++